 Slackpacking lightens the weight and short of having bad foot, leg, or knee injuries, thru-hikers with injuries slackpack to be able to move without being stuck and waiting days to weeks to recuperate.

-Most will choose based on terrain on the trail as slackpacking can be done almost anywhere as long as you can find someone to care for your gear during the section.
+Most will choose based on the terrain on the trail as slackpacking can be done almost anywhere as long as you can find someone to care for your gear during the section.

 A lot of thru-hikers will begin to look into it towards the middle to end of their thru-hike as they start to feel the aches and pains more as their bodies have taken more and more of a beating.

-The chance to run free and unencumbered has a greater and greater allure.
 It is also a great way to take a break from carrying the big pack and rest up when you know big and hard miles are upcoming while still making distance on the trail itself.

 I know many don’t seem to think this is very purist, maybe it isn’t, but each person is hiking for their reason, or HYOH (hike your own hike) as they say.